 Read!

-Use your indyPL Library Card to check out books about starting school at any of our locations, or check out e-books and audiobooks about starting school from OverDrive Kids right to your device!
+Use your indyPL Library Card to check out books about Christmas at any of our locations, or cheeck out Christmas e-books and audiobooks from OverDrive Kids right to your device.
 If you have never used OverDrive before, you can learn how to use it for both e-books and audiobooks.

-Click on the book covers below to listen to more video read aloud stories about starting school right now!
-It’s starting school storytime online!
+Click on the book covers below to listen to more Christmas video read aloud stories right now!
+It’s Christmas storytime online!
 Did you like these?
 You can find more stories at Free Video Read Alouds and enjoy even more themed reading and activity fun at IndyPL’s DIY Online Storytimes at Home.

 Sing!